jgrowl/ddclient/README.md

 TODO
 ------------

 Make some options optional.
-For example if we do not want to include the 'use' line at all, or we want to use a subdomain.
+For example if we do not want to include the 'use' line at all, or we do not want to use a subdomain.

 Add in defaults for well known domain registrars.